 If $S$ contains two points of $P(i)$, then $C =S_{S}(e=(x,x_1))$ and $G$ are still cycles.
-(Any link of a $k$-face or $k$-cell is a cycle or sphere by a standard theorem in intersection homology theory\cite{GM}).
+(Any {\it link} of a $k$-face or $k$-cell is a cycle or sphere by a standard theorem in intersection homology theory\cite{GM}).
 We can still prove the same result as in Case (a).

-({\bf Note:} We require that $S$ be a discrete $2$-manifold or $(k-1)$-manifold in $M$; there will not be the case of $\cdots x v \cdots$ in $P(i)$; $x$, $v$ are in $S$, but the edge $(x,v)$ is not in $S$ when $(x,v)\in M$.
-Please see the Appendix for more detail.
-This restriction is related to the so called partial graph properties meaning that, if the vertex set is determined, then the subgraph will contain all edges (1-cells and $i$-cells) if these vertices are in the set.
-So the definition of discrete manifolds here will give a unique interpretation.
-We will know that this situation will also be prevented by local flatness of $S$ in $M$.
+({\bf Note:} We require that $S$ be a discrete 2-manifold or $(k-1)$-manifold in $M$.
+There will not be a case where $\cdots x v \cdots$ in $P(i)$ if $x$ and $v$ are in $S$, but the edge $(x,v)$ is not in $S$ when edge $(x,v)\in M$.
+We only allow pseudo-manifolds while we are doing a contraction or other actions; we do not allow a pseudo-manifold when we first select it.
+Please see the Appendix for more details.
+This restriction is related to the so called partial graph properties, meaning that if the vertex set is determined, then the subgraph will contain all edges (1-cells and $i$-cells) if these vertices are in the set.
+So, the definition of discrete manifolds here will give a unique interpretation.
+We know that this situation could also be prevented by the local flatness of $S$ in $M$.
 We now return to our proof.)

-Here is the complex aspect of this case: $S$ contains a consecutive part of $P(i)$, $X=\{x,x_k,\dots,x_0\}$, i.e., there are more than two points in $P(i)$ that are in $S$.
-Please note that $P(i)$ is a simple path, so $X$ is not restricted as a flat path.
-The key is that we can modify $P(i)$ to be a flat path.
+Here is a complex example of this case: $S$ contains a consecutive part of $P(i)$, $X=\{x,x_k,\dots,x_0\}$, i.e., there are more than two points in $P(i)$ that are in $S$.
+Please note that $P(i)$ is a simple path, so $X$ is not restricted to be a flat path.
+The key of the proof is to modify $P(i)$ to be a flat path.

-Note that we now have a more complex case, unlike in $2D$: $x,x_k, \dots x_0$ is a subset of $S$ that is a discrete curve.
-In this paper, we may have some cases where $S_{S}(X) \setminus X$ is not a simple (discrete) close curve.
-Here $x,x_k,\dots,x_0$ is only a subset of a simple path in higher-dimensional space.
+Let us have more detailed explanations.
+In $2D$, $S$ is a curve.
+So, $x,x_k, \dots x_0$ is a subset of $S$ that is a pure discrete curve.
+In this paper, $S$ is a surface. $P(i)$ can be zigzaged on $S$. we may have some cases where $S_{S}(X) \setminus X$ is not a simple (discrete) closed curve.
+Here, $x,x_k,\dots,x_0$ is only a subset of a simple path in higher-dimensional space.